neurotechnologijos/LoRa_WAN-Server-Deploy/README.md

 ![LoRaWAN frames of the VAS device](Figures/8.png "Figure 8.
 LoRaWAN frames of the VAS device")
 <p style="text-align: center;">Figure 8.
 LoRaWAN frames of the VAS device</p>

 ### 2.9.
-Connect ChirpStack device to the ThingsBoard
+Connect the ChirpStack device to the ThingsBoard
 First, device has to be created in the ThingsBoard.
-* Open Web GUI of the ThingsBoard by loading following web page:
+* Open the Web GUI of the ThingsBoard by loading following web page:
     * https://thingsboard.vas.internal/
         * *OR*: http://<IP_OF_THE_SERVER>:9090/
         * *OR, if stack is running on the same machine*: http://127.0.0.1:9090